VoroninMatvey/Caches/README.md

 ```
 ./perfect
 ```
-The program takes as input:
+The program takes as input: nu
 1) capacity of cache
 2) number of page
 3) page1  page2  page3 ...